What is a letter of credit?

 - Lengthy and laborious claims process involving more paperwork for the seller.

 Another solution for transactions with credit terms is trade credit insurance.
 Also called accounts receivable insurance, it is basically ‘bad debt insurance’.
 If your customer fails to pay you or is late in paying you, the insurer indemnifies a proportion of your receivables.
-This guarantees an efficient protection of your cash flow in case of unforeseeable events and is the most reliable way to deal with insolvency risk.
+This guarantees an efficient protection of your cash flow in case of unforeseeable events and is the most reliable way to implement.

 - Trade credit insurance is a continued partnership, not just one bank-assisted transaction.
 It covers multiple transactions and multiple customers, whereas a letter of credit covers single transactions in a set time period.